ekeih/hetzner-deployment/README.md

 # ansible-hetzner-deployment

 This ansible playbook can be used to automize the deployment of [Hetzner servers](https://www.hetzner.de/) with Debian Jessie.
-It uses the installimage script that is provided by Hetzner inside of their rescue system.
+It uses the `installimage` script that is provided by Hetzner inside of their rescue system.

+## What does it do?
+Primary it calls the `installimage` script which you can find in a running rescue system of Hetzner.
+Usually you have to configure the script manually in an editor.
+This playbook answers all questions as parameters for a fully automated installation.
+It also reboots the server after the installation.

+In its current state the playbook makes a lot of assumptions about your desired configuration.

+1. The inventory hostname is used as the new hostname.
+2. grub is installed as bootloader.
+3. *sda* and *sdb* are configured as a level 1 software raid.
+4. All partitions are ext4.
+5. 1GB for */boot* (Yes that is a lot...)
+6. 50GB for */*
+7. A swap patition half as big as your RAM.
+8. The rest of the disks is configured as a LVM group with the name `vm`

+To force the `installimage` script to create a volume group without any volumes the playbook creates a dummy volume and removes it after the installation is complete.
+Of course this is a bad way to do this but it works for now.

 ## How to use this playbook